-From the author of Downstairs and Bernhardt/Hamlet, Pulitzer Prize finalist Theresa Rebeck is back with Dig, a poignant and vital new work about growth in all its forms.
+From the author of Downstairs and Bernhardt/Hamlet, Pulitzer Prize finalist Theresa Rebeck is back with Dig, a new play about courage, redemption, and photosynthesis.

 Post-performance talkbacks led by a member of Primary Stages artistic staff will be held after the performances on Thursday, September 28 and Sunday, October 15.

 Primary Stages is dedicated to inspiring, supporting, producing, and sharing the art of playwriting.
 We operate on the strongly held belief that the future of American theater relies on nurturing playwrights and giving them the support they need to fully realize their vision.
 Primary Stages is the Resident Off Broadway Theater Company at 59E59 Theaters.

 "Rebeck has spiked her script with comedy, and enlisted a cast as nimble with laugh lines as with prickliness and pain." – The New York Times, Critic's Pick

 "An engaging and funny new play about regeneration and renewal" – The Wall Street Journal

 "A winning combination of sharp dialogue and excellent performances – the water and sunlight of the theater" – TheaterMania

 "Rebeck and her actors show us how it's done, and enjoyably so." – NY Stage Review

 "DIG plants deep roots in your soul and allows your emotions to flourish and flower as you witness a story that touches your inner spirit."